uptane/uptane.github.io/overview.md

 growing flow of updates has also created a need for better ways to protect the systems that manage them.
-Though a number of strategies have been introduced and used over the last decade or so to enhance the authenticity—and by extension, the security of update systems—most have drawbacks that have left update files and the repositories that host them s,vulnerable to a number of attacks.
+Though a number of strategies have been introduced and used over the last decade or so to enhance the authenticity of update files—and by extension, the security of update systems—most have drawbacks that have left repositories vulnerable to a number of attacks.

 TUF was launched almost a decade ago as a way to build system resilience against key compromises and other attacks that can spread malware or compromise a repository.